rAndom1zeeeR/tonapi-js/packages/client/README.md

 });
 ```

+> **Note:** When passing address/cell strings, invalid format will result in
+> `TonApiValidationError`.
+When passing `Address` objects, this validation error won't occur.

 ## Error Handling

 By default, all methods return `{ data, error }` structure.
-This is the recommended way to handle errors:
+This is the recommended way to handle
+errors:

 ```typescript
 import { getAccount } from '@ton-api/client';